wagon wheels

 That's not the same thing as privilege; it's opportunity.
 Privilege means social force, injustice, taking something away from someone else.
 Opportunity is none of that.
 In fact, relatives hiring relatives creates efficiency.
 I also did other things, such as clearing trees from river banks for putting on rip rap.
 The Oregon rivers are lined with oak.
 My uncle wanted the oak split for burning in his fireplace.

 Splitting oak is awful hard work.
-Later, I split elm, which is impossible, until temperatures are twenty below zero.
-Then it shatters like ice.
+Later, I split elm, which is impossible when dry due to Dutch Elm Disease.
+Elm normally has a lot of sap; but when it dries, the sap is like glue, which prevents elm from being split.
+But if temperatures are twenty below zero, it shatters like ice.
 So on January nights I would put on three pairs of jeans, two pairs of gloves and a parka and split elm.
 I did that at nights, because there was a county road nearby with traffic that created mental pain during the days.
 In fact, to cover over the traffic noise, I created a high powered amplifier and a sound synthesizer and put speakers in every room.
 Then I would switch on a speaker when going into a room.

 White noise is uniform noise which is used to cover over distracting noise.
 Devices that create white noise are sold in the stores.
 So I took the thermal noise that all transistors produce at a very low level and amplified it.
 Then I added sixty-cycle hum with it, as transformers produce.
 Then variations could be tuned to produce all sorts of sounds.